nivasvaishnavi/angular8-crud/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.

-For the porject's step by step code, refer the link below https://www.devglan.com/angular/angular-8-crud-example
+For the porject's step by step code, refer this link: https://www.devglan.com/angular/angular-8-crud-example

 ## Other Angular Resources